DataForWater/IWaVE/README.md

 # show the shape of the manipulated windows
 print(f"Shape of the available images is {iw.windows.shape}")

+# Get the spectra of all windows and filter spectra with a spectral threshold of 2.0
+iw.get_spectra(threshold=2.0)

 # create a new figure with two subplots in one row
 f, axs = plt.subplots(nrows=1, ncols=2, figsize=(16, 7))